Must-Have Features of a Payment Gateway Going into Q2 of the 21st Century

 Nowadays, acquirers are very cautious about issuing payfac’s MIDs due to increased attention to anti-money laundering risks because of the historical performance of some players in the past decade.

-So now, to become a payfac, you need not only a very reliable business reputation and relevant licenses but also a product that requires you to be a payment facilitator to execute your business model.
+So now, to become a payfac, you need not only a strong business reputation and relevant licenses, but also a product that requires you to be a payment facilitator to execute your business model.

-When you have the first two points in place, you should be ready to prove to the upcoming acquiring partner that there is a decent demand for your product on the market and you’ve got sufficient capital to deliver the planned value.
+When you have the first two points in place, you should be ready to prove to the upcoming acquiring partner that there is intense market demand for your product and that you have sufficient capital to deliver the planned value.

-You’ll have to explain how you’ll process the onboarding and operations of your clients, including KYC and other risk management activities.
+You’ll have to explain how you’ll handle your clients' onboarding and operations, including KYC and other risk management activities.

 The infrastructure should give you the capacity to perform the following actions:

 Spell got you covered here.
-We can help your company introduce the payfac model, digitalising and automating all required processes, including onboarding, balance tracking & settlements, and offer businesses the most advanced payment toolkit for payments.
+We can help your company introduce the payfac model, digitalising and automating all required processes, including onboarding, balance tracking & settlements, and providing businesses with the most advanced payment toolkit.

 When you’ve convinced your acquiring partner that your business is worth partnering with, and they’re ready to help you become a payfac, you'll be given a Payment Facilitator ID (PFID).